MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Complete Statistical Findings

-A mixed-effects model treating Frequency and Static Type-checking as fixed-effects, with random effects for language and problem, was fit to the data.
+A mixed-effects model treating Static Type-checking as a fixed-effects was fit to the \newHE data, with random effects for language and problem.
 Interaction terms were included for Typed with each frequency category.
-Table \ref{tab:mem_freq_and_types} shows the full estimates found by the model.
+Table \ref{tab:he_mem_types} shows the full estimates found by the model.